Steinberg slices and group-valued moment maps: The relative compactification of

 \subsection{Symplectic leaves}

 By Proposition \ref{prop:stein-lognon}, the symplectic leaves of $\Zbar$ are the connected components of the intersections of $\Zbar$ with the nondegenerate leaves of $\DGlog$.
-Therefore we first describe the nondegenerate leaves of $(\DGlog,\pib,\mubar)$.
-For this we need to analyze image of the (non-logarithmic) bundle map
+Therefore we first describe the nondegenerate leaves of the quasi-Poisson variety $(\DGlog,\pib,\mubar)$.
+For this we need to analyze the image of the (non-logarithmic) bundle map

 Fix an index set $I\subset\{1,\ldots,l\}$, and write

 for the quotient of $P_I$ by its derived subgroup.
 The torus $A_I$ is the ``universal torus'' associated to the standard parabolic $P_I$.
 We first give a criterion for when two points in the fiber of $\DGlog$ above $z_I\in\Gbar$ are in the same nondegenerate leaf.